sajadtavousi75/sajadtavousi75/README.md

 #### 👋 Introduction

-##### I am Sajad, a Front-End specialist with a passion for user interface design and interactive website development.
-Experience in HTML, CSS and JavaScript, React allows me to turn creative ideas into reality.
-I see the design of user interfaces as an exciting challenge and by following the principles of design, I try to bring an optimal user experience.
-Along with technical abilities, I always seek to learn the latest technologies and development methods.
+##### I'm Sajad an Front-End developer with a passion for clean code and user-friendly designs.
+Check out my GitHub for projects in the web development realm.

 #### 🚀 Languages and tools
 <p>